Loch Ness Monster (roller coaster): History

 The roller coaster was topped off on April 13, 1978, with final welding, construction of the tunnel, and landscaping to be completed.
 As part of a marketing ploy, the park searched for eight people to be the first riders to take on the Loch Ness Monster.
 The eight people represented to take on the roller coaster were athletes in American football, NASCAR racing, ice hockey, and stunt personnel.
 The Loch Ness Monster opened to the public on June 2.
 A week later on June 9, the park hosted the inaugural American Coaster Enthusiasts (ACE) convention, partially surrounding the roller coaster's opening.
 The roller coaster was christened on June 19, by Alex Campbell, an individual claimed to have seen the Loch Ness Monster.

+Following a month of rumors in September 2023, Busch Gardens Williamsburg announced the Loch Ness Monster would undertake a renovation for the 2024 season.
+Throughout the remainder of the 2023 season, sections of the track were replaced while a shade covering was added over the final brake run and various sections of track were repainted.
+The ride reopened on May 10, 2024 with new audio tracks added to the lift hills and lighting effects in the tunnel, while an all-new sighting center opened April 4-21 as a walkthrough attraction highlighting milestones and archived photographs of the attraction.